 Think of the failed price fixing, micro-managing government policies of Ford and Carter in the 70’s and how that misery led the way for the Reagan Revolution of the 80’s.
 A partial turn to socialism for several years was enough to have at least a partial resurgence of free market principles.

-For the past several decades we have been softly creeping towards socialism and remained asleep, but the full on socialist onslaught of the last couple of years has finally awakened the American people.
+For the past several decades we have been softly creeping towards socialism and remained asleep, but the full on socialist onslaught of the last few years has finally awakened the American people.
 And this brings us to our third lesson, which is where the optimism begins.

 The Declaration of Independence clearly states that “mankind are more disposed to suffer, while evils are sufferable than to right themselves by abolishing the forms to which they are accustomed.
 But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to…provide new Guards for their future security.”